ambedeepak99/fud-truck/fud_truck_client/readme.md

-Welcome to Truck  Finder (Angular Application) !
+Welcome to Truck  Finder (Angular) !
 ===================

 This web application facilitated to find different type of food truck is located in specific  location in google map even user can able to check food items as well as applicant name and distance